arthurcro/arthurcro.github.io/_drafts/2020-04-07-pull-requst-templates.markdown

 # Examples 📝

-Here are the templates I use the most.
+Here are the templates my team and I use the most.

 Bug fix template: